-Australian Complying Superannuation Scheme means an entity that is a complying superannuation fund for the purposes of Part 5, Division 2 of the Superannuation Industry (Supervision) Act 1993 (Aust) and that is regulated by the Australian Prudential Regulation Authority.
-You can find a list of these schemes at superfundlookup.gov.au.
-Effective Date means 19 September 2016, being the date on which the Scheme opted- in to the FMCA regime Financial Markets Legislation has the meaning given in the FMCA fund means one of the funds in the Scheme, currently: Summer New Zealand Cash Summer New Zealand Fixed Interest Summer Global Fixed Interest Summer New Zealand Equities Summer Australian Equities Summer Listed Property Summer Global Equities Summer Investment Selection FMA means the Financial Markets Authority FMCA means the Financial Markets Conduct Act 2013 (and includes the Financial Markets Conduct Regulations 2014) Governing Agreements means the KiwiSaver scheme provider agreement(s) relating to the Scheme Governing Legislation means as appropriate, all laws and regulations applicable to the Manager (including compliance by the Manager with the terms of its licence under the FMCA as a manager of registered schemes), the Supervisor, and the Scheme at applicable points in time, and which may include without limitation, the Financial Markets Legislation and the KiwiSaver Act and methodologies or frameworks issued by the FMA under the Financial Markets Legislation Governing Requirements means the Governing Legislation and the Governing Agreements KiwiSaver Act means the KiwiSaver Act 2006 and includes the KiwiSaver Rules KiwiSaver Rules means the KiwiSaver Scheme Rules contained in Schedule 1 to the KiwiSaver Act member means, in relation to a fund, a natural person for the time being entered on the register of members as the holder of a unit in that fund, and in relation to the Scheme means a natural person for the time being entered on the register as the holder of any unit PDS means the Product Disclosure Statement for the Scheme (as defined in the FMCA) PIE means Portfolio Investment Entity Scheme means the Summer KiwiSaver Scheme as a whole, which is a registered KiwiSaver scheme under the FMCA
+means an entity that is a complying superannuation fund for the purposes of Part 5, Division 2 of the Superannuation Industry (Supervision) Act 1993 (Aust) and that is regulated by the Australian Prudential Regulation Authority.
+You can find a list of these schemes at superfundlookup.gov.au. means 19 September 2016, being the date on which the Scheme opted- in to the FMCA regime has the meaning given in the FMCA means one of the funds in the Scheme, currently: Summer New Zealand Cash Summer New Zealand Fixed Interest Summer Global Fixed Interest Summer New Zealand Equities Summer Australian Equities Summer Listed Property Summer Global Equities Summer Conservative Selection Summer Balanced Selection Summer Growth Selection means the Financial Markets Authority means the Financial Markets Conduct Act 2013 (and includes the Financial Markets Conduct Regulations 2014) means the KiwiSaver scheme provider agreement(s) relating to the Scheme means as appropriate, all laws and regulations applicable to the Manager (including compliance by the Manager with the terms of its licence under the FMCA as a manager of registered schemes), the Supervisor, and the Scheme at applicable points in time, and which may include without limitation, the Financial Markets Legislation and the KiwiSaver Act and methodologies or frameworks issued by the FMA under the Financial Markets Legislation means the Governing Legislation and the Governing Agreements means the KiwiSaver Act 2006 and includes the KiwiSaver Rules means the KiwiSaver Scheme Rules contained in Schedule 1 to the KiwiSaver Act means, in relation to a fund, a natural person for the time being entered on the register of members as the holder of a unit in that fund, and in relation to the Scheme means a natural person for the time being entered on the register as the holder of any unit means the Product Disclosure Statement for the Scheme (as defined in the FMCA)